 2. Duty Hours.
 RSO's normal hours of operation are from 0730-1600, Monday through Friday.
 We have a Staff Duty Officer (SDO) who stands duty and is available 24 hours a day/seven days a week.
 During your stay the normal duty hours will consist of the following:

-b.
-Tuesdays, Thursdays.
-Muster at RSO (Bldg 2202) at 0715 in room 219 in the seasonal uniform of the day (Black and Tans, utilities, khakis, etc.).
-Since building 2202 is considered a secure building (secret and above), room 219 is the only authorized room for you to be in unsupervised, without prior authorization.
+a.
+Mondays through Thursdays.
+Muster at RSO (Bldg 2202) at 0730 in room 213 in the seasonal uniform of the day (Navy Service Uniform, NWU's, khakis, etc.).
+Since building 2202 is considered a secure building (secret and above), room 213 is the only authorized room for you to be in unsupervised without prior authorization.
+CELL PHONE USE IS NOT AUTHORIZED!

 3. Daily Routine.
 During duty hours you can be tasked with a number of tasks or assigned to work onboard Naval Station Everett in order to help support tenant command's mission readiness.
 To be prepared for down time be sure to bring any Navy study materials for in rate training, NKO courses, or personal study material for any off-duty education you may be attending.
 The object is to contribute to the Navy and yourself and utilize working hours effectively to do both.